The Big Money Wine Myth

 Get Educated

-If you like to drink wine and have a good time, then spending no more than ten bucks a bottle makes sense, However, if you love wine, and are really into how it tastes and how it changes over time, and all the cool stuff.
-Well, then these studies should be a wake up call.
+If you like to drink wine and have a good time, then spending no more than ten bucks a bottle makes sense.
+However, if you love wine, and are really into how it tastes and how it changes over time, then these studies should be a wake-up call.

 Instead of just drinking, you should start learning about wine.
 Go to classes, read books, whatever.
 The more you know, the more exposure you have, the more you will enjoy wine.
 One of the bedrock truths of wine is that people with sommelier certifications tend to enjoy wine more than others.